 Help Musicians Co-Pilot

-Since 2020 I’ve worked with a number of emerging musicians as a volunteer in Help Musicians’ Co-Pilot Mentoring Network, which runs in partnership with the Ivors Academy and Universal Music.
+Since 2020 I’ve been working with a number of emerging musicians as a volunteer in Help Musicians’ Co-Pilot Mentoring Network, which offers free sessions to musicians and runs in partnership with the Ivors Academy and Universal Music.

 Touring & Mental Health